March 2020 Ian Chiu

 Add in a rotating head; an integrated LED eye that glows blue when charging devices; and the fact that it even ‘talks’ to you in his trademark language of beeps and whistles when charging starts, this officially licensed charger definitely qualifies as a Star Wars collectible.
 If interested, ThinkGeek carries it for $19.95 (plus shipping).

 Human geeks who live in low dry areas likely depend on humidifiers on a daily basis to make life less unbearable.
 It wouldn’t come as a surprise a humidifier is a necessity in offices.
 Here’s a USB humidifier in a miniature model of R2-D2.
 It uses ultrasonic to create fine mist from water that exists at the top of R2-D2 dome-shaped head.

 However, if your cubicle is as dry as Tatooine, then this watered-down version humidifier just won’t cut it for you.
 Keep in mind though that the ultrasonic humidifier should be used with distilled water, and should be cleaned on a regular basis to prevent the spread of bacteria in the air.

 Flash drives are synonymous with simple PC storage.
 This changed when Mimoco pioneered the category of collectible thumb drives beginning in 2006.
-For every year until 2012, a new series of MIMOBOT USB storage in the form of character-based Star Wars figures was released.
+For every year until 2012, a new series of MIMOBOT USB storage in the form of character-based Star Wars figures were released.
 Over 8 years, there was a total of 31 themed drives with an additional 9 limited editions made exclusively for the attendees of San Diego Comic-Con.

 The original series comprised R2-D2, Darth Vader, Chewbacca, and Imperial Stormtrooper.
 They, unfortunately, all shared the same artistic flaw in that none of these characters have pointy ears.
-It was for this reason why Mimoco updated all these in subsequent series.
+It was for this reason that Mimoco updated all these in subsequent series.